 His Spirit will bring conviction over sin to His children, He will draw us to Himself and show us what we need to make right.
 But within that, there is great hope and grace.
 It is not a ruthless, condemning voice.
 It is not the lies and heaping on of guilt that the enemy will attempt to wreak havoc over us.
 Step away from that dark cloud and into God’s light and truth.

-God’s Battle Plan for Us when Facing Spiritual Warfare
+God’s Battle Plan for Us When Facing Spiritual Warfare

 As we grow to know God’s Truth more and more, understanding what is real, we also grow to know more what is false.
 We’re able to quickly discern when something’s not right.
 We are stronger to stand against it in the powerful name of Jesus.
 He never leaves us to fend for ourselves in a dark world, but reminds us He is constantly with us, fighting for us, even when we cannot see.

-Photo Credit: Unsplash/Azrul Aziz
+Photo Credit: ©Getty Images/ipopba

-1. The gift of the Holy Spirit
+1. The Gift of the Holy Spirit

 “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”
 (Acts 1:8).